-Position Requirements: A Doctoral degree, in Computer Information Systems, Management Information Systems, Information Systems, Information Technology, Information Security, Computer Science, Information Analytics, Statistics, Business Analytics, or a closely related discipline is required.
+A Doctoral degree in Computer Information Systems, Management Information Systems, Information Systems, Information Technology, Information Security, Computer Science, Information Analytics, Statistics or a closely related discipline is required.
 Candidates with experience in data science, data analytics, data visualization and machine/statistical learning are preferred.
-Educational background should include at least 18 graduate credit hours in one of the aforementioned fields.
-Five or more years’ experience directly related to the course outcomes.
+Educational background should include at least 18 graduate credit hours in one of the aforementioned fields and three or more years of experience directly related to the course outcomes.

-The program will also offer students a badge in SAS Data Analytics.
-The candidate should have knowledge and experience with this software, especially with SAS Base coding, Visual Analytics, VIYA, and Enterprise Miner.
-Other software and analytics tools such as Tableau, Hadoop, R, and Python will be used throughout the program and the faculty candidate is expected to be comfortable with using and teaching these.
+The program will also offer a graduate certificate in SAS Data Analytics.
+The candidate should have knowledge and experience with this software, especially with SAS Visual Analytics, VIYA, and Enterprise Miner.
+Other software and analytics tools such as Tableau, Hadoop, R and Python will be used throughout the program and the faculty candidate is expected to be comfortable with using and teaching these tools.
 Teaching experience at the college or university level in the classroom and online preferred.
-Familiarity with multiple learning management systems and teaching related technologies.
-Industry certifications relevant to the course is preferred.
+Familiarity with multiple learning management systems, teaching-related technologies and industry certifications relevant to the course are also preferred.

 Franklin University is committed to creating a respectful and inclusive educational and workplace environment.
 Franklin does not discriminate on the basis of age, religion, race, ethnicity, color, national origin, ancestry, immigration status, sex, sexual orientation, gender identity or expression, marital or familial status, disability, or veteran or military status.